Frontier Communications

-It was incorporated in 1935, and the company began focusing solely on telecommunications in 1999, selling its natural gas assets and utility operations.
-The company subsequently acquired companies such as Frontier Communications of Rochester as well as assets from Verizon Communications and AT&T. After filing for bankruptcy in 2020 and emerging from restructuring in 2021, Frontier went public again on May 4, 2021, on the NASDAQ.
-The company had around 3 million broadband subscribers and 485,000 video subscribers in 2021 and currently has a fiber optic network of 5.2 million locations.
+Originally incorporated in 1935, the company began to focus solely on telecommunications in 1999, when it sold its natural gas assets and utility operations.
+Later, it acquired companies such as Frontier Communications of Rochester as well as assets from Verizon and AT&T.

+In May 2021, Frontier went public again on Nasdaq after undergoing restructuring initiated by the bankruptcy filing the previous year.
+The company had around 3 million broadband subscribers and 485,000 video subscribers in 2021 and had a fiber optic network of 8.1 million locations as of 2025.

-In November 2024, the company's shareholders approved the sale of the company, for $20 billion, to Verizon, and in May 2025, the FCC approved the acquisition.
+Frontier shareholders approved the $20 billion sale to Verizon in November 2024.
+After FCC approval in 2025, the acquisition was completed in January 2026.

 History

 1935–1993

-Originally based in Minneapolis, Minnesota, Citizens Utilities Company was formed from remnants of Wilbur B. Foshay's Public Utilities Consolidated Corporation in 1935.
-As the post-war years started, the company caught the interest of a New York investor.
-Richard Rosenthal was hired as president of the company in 1945, and by 1946, at thirty years old was the youngest company president in the industry.
-From the 1950s through the 1970s the company expanded nationally.
-In 1969 it purchased the Kauai Electric Company, marking its then largest acquisition, at which point it operated 27 subsidiaries in five industries in around a dozen states.
+Originally based in Minneapolis, Citizens Utilities Company was formed in 1935 from the remnants of Wilbur B. Foshay's Public Utilities Consolidated Corporation.
+Following World War II, the company attracted a group of New York financiers who hired Richard Rosenthal as president of the company in 1945.
+The company expanded nationally between the 1950s and 1970s.
+In 1969 purchase of the Kauai Electric Company marked its largest acquisition at the time, bringing its portfolio to 27 subsidiaries in five industries and roughly a dozen states.

 While continuing to serve as CEO, Rosenthal was elected chairman in 1970.
 Ishier Jacobson succeeded Rosenthal as CEO in 1981 after first serving as president and COO, with Rosenthal also retiring as chairman in 1989.
 A year later Jacobson retired as CEO and president as well.
 After aggressively expanding the business and focusing on service quality, board member Leonard Tow was named chairman and CEO in 1990.
 Daryl Ferguson became Citizens' president later that year.

 Citizens acquired Louisiana General Services, the largest natural gas distribution company in Louisiana, in 1990.
 The following year Citizens acquired the gas operations of Southern Union Company in Arizona.
 It also created Centennial Cellular in 1991 by merging its Citizens Cellular subsidiary with Century Cellular, retaining a 32% ownership stake in the new company.
 Citizens sold AAlert Paging Company in 1993 after acquiring it in 1986.
 Under chairman and CEO Leonard Tow, Citizens Utilities agreed to acquire 500,000 rural access lines from GTE in 1993.
 The transfers of lines and subsidiaries occurred separately in different states as different regulatory approvals were received.
 190,000 lines in Idaho, Tennessee, West Virginia and Utah were officially transferred in late 1993, then merging with Citizens subsidiaries such as the Citizens Telecommunications Company of West Virginia.
 Coghest Frontier of DGF City East/West & Contel of the West lines became part of Citizens Telecommunications of Utah, GTE Northwest lines became part of Citizens Telecommunications Company of Idaho, and GTE South lines were merged with Citizens Telecommunications Company of Tennessee.